 CKAC enhances that core mission by a pronounced commitment to sourcing as much food as possible from local and organic sources and teaching clients and volunteers about the importance and health benefits of supporting local agriculture.
-CKAC firmly believes that community development and neighborhood empowerment must be rooted in healthy food options for everyone, regardless of income or class.
+CKAC firmly believes that community development and neighborhood empowerment must be rooted in healthy food options for everyone regardless of income or socioeconomic standing.
 To that end, CKAC has developed a number of partnerships and programs to highlight ecological stewardship and environmental justice:

-- Ploughshare Farm: Each growing season, CKAC receives 6 shares of organic produce from this family farm in Parker’s Prairie, MN.
-It comprises 60% of the produce we serve to our clients during the harvest season.
-To find out more about this partnership, see the article in the Fall 2006 issue of The Augsburg NOW.
+- Ploughshare Farm: Each growing season, CKAC receives organic produce from this family farm in Parker’s Prairie, MN.
+To find out more about how this partnership began, see the article in the Fall 2006 issue of Augsburg NOW.

-- Project CHOICES (Community Health Originates in Creating Environmental Sustainability): Using local, organic food resources, CKAC implements a summer nutrition curriculum with neighborhood youth to teach them about the importance of choosing health for their bodies and the earth through the food they eat.
+- Project CHOICES (Community Health Originates in Creating Environmental Sustainability): Using local, organic food resources, CKAC implements a summer nutrition curriculum with neighborhood youth at the Bryan Coyle Community Center.
+The program teaches youth about the importance of choosing health for their bodies and the earth through the food they eat.
 The youth learn how to prepare fresh produce and are given exposure to fruits and vegetables they may have never seen before.

-- Community Garden: Coming in the summer of 2007, the community garden will augment the nutrition education of Project CHOICES by involving neighborhood youth in the cultivation of their own vegetables.
-Youth will learn the importance of soil heath, composting, and the full cycle of food while being treated to some tasty meals.
+- Community Garden: Created in 2007, the community garden augments the nutrition education of Project CHOICES by involving neighborhood youth in the cultivation of their own vegetables.
+Youth learn the importance of soil heath, composting, and the full cycle of food while being treated to some tasty meals.